Motorcycle accidents are common in California and often lead to serious injury or death, especially for the riders. Accidents can be the result of:

-- Lost financial earnings the victim would have earned if he or she had survived; and
+- Lost financial earnings the victim would have earned if they had survived; and

 - Compensation for the loss of companionship and support.

-To recover damages after an accident, the accident victim or surviving family members generally need to show the driver was negligent.
-This elements for negligence include showing:
+To recover damages after an accident, you would need to show the driver was negligent.
+These elements for negligence include showing:

-- That the driver owed the motorcyclist a duty of care;
+- That the driver owed you a duty of care;

 - The driver breached that duty of care through negligence; and

-- That the driver’s negligence was a substantial factor in causing the motorcyclists injuries or death.15
+- That the driver’s negligence was a substantial factor in causing your injuries.15

 Negligence Per Se

-In some cases, an injured motorcyclist may not even have to show that the other driver acted negligently.
+In some cases, you may not even have to show that the other driver acted negligently.
 If the other driver was violating a traffic law intended to prevent such accidents, the driver may be considered “negligent per se.”

-In order to show negligence per se, the injured rider needs to show that:
+In order to show negligence per se, you need to show that:

 - The defendant violated a statute, ordinance, or regulation;

-- The death or injury resulted from an act the statute, ordinance, or regulation was designed to prevent; and
+- The injury resulted from an act the statute, ordinance, or regulation was designed to prevent; and

-- The person who suffered the death or the injury was a member of a group the statute, ordinance, or regulation was designed to protect.16
+- You are a member of a group the statute, ordinance, or regulation was designed to protect.16

 In motorcycle accidents, negligence per se can be demonstrated by violating traffic laws, including: